fenago/machine-learning-essentials-module1/lab_guides/lab_11.md

 customize our visualizations.
 The text will prompt us when to switch notebooks.

-**Tip:**

-The supplementary `covid19_cases_map.ipynb` notebook walks through an example of plotting data on a map using COVID-19 cases worldwide.
-It can be used to get started with maps in Python and also builds upon some of the formatting we will discuss in this lab.

 In addition, we have two Python (`.py`) files that contain functions we will use throughout the lab: